Overview

 Step 6: Calculate Wallpaper with Pattern Repeat

-Wallpaper material needs depend not just on wall area but on pattern repeat โ large repeating patterns require extra material at each strip to align with the previous one, which can increase total rolls needed by 15โ20% over a small or random-match pattern.
+Wallpaper material needs depend on more than wall area alone; pattern repeat matters too.
+Large repeating patterns require extra material at each strip to align with the previous one, which can push total rolls needed up 15-20% over a small or random-match pattern.

 Key Terms